These are my tips on how to lose weight while breastfeeding (based on my personal experience)

 Why?
 Because there’s so much that goes into it with all the extra hormones pulsing through your body, plus even if you were active during your pregnancy, your daily workouts are on hold for 6 weeks, & you now have a more sedentary life while your body heals.

-Bottom line: if you want to lose weight while breastfeeding it will not be easy, despite what others may think.
+Bottom line: if you want to lose weight while breastfeeding it will need to be a little more intentional.

 With my first, I gained about 40 pounds during the pregnancy and really used it as an excuse to avoid workouts toward the end.

-This time with Farrah, I stayed active & ate healthy the entire pregnancy, gaining only 25 pounds, but even still those last 5 pounds were a pain to lose!
+This time with Farrah, I followed a pregnancy workout plan & ate healthy the entire pregnancy, gaining only 25 pounds, but even still those last 5 pounds were a difficult to lose.
 Why?
 Because weight loss while breastfeeding is still weight loss; it is still difficult.